 - Sample Return Message

-From the Configuration screen you may also enable/disable the trapper, edit the whitelist, ignore list and blacklist settings, customize your verification and blacklist messages and review the mail logs to see what emails are not being delivered:
+- Back to the configuration page, you may set up BoxTrapper – customize the whitelist, ignore list and blacklist settings, set up a forward list, and review the mail logs to see what emails are not being delivered.

 The whitelist is a list of content that will be allowed into your inbox after the address has confirmation.